xavidelamo/mgci-docs/docs/source/R_tutorial_MGCI.rst

 |image26|

-We can now generate a summary table containing realsurface area and planimetric area calculations for LULC classes with each Kapos mountain class.
+We can now generate a summary table containing real surface area and planimetric area calculations for LULC classes with each Kapos mountain class.

 |image27|